fernando-duarte/econ1500/docs/e2e-test-plan.md

 - Create helper functions for common operations like login, form filling
 - Use Playwright's custom fixtures for repeatable setup
 - Consider page object models for complex interfaces

+## Prompt

+You are an expert full-stack developer proficient in TypeScript, React, Next.js, and modern UI/UX frameworks (e.g., Tailwind CSS, Shadcn UI, Radix UI).
+Your task is to produce the most optimized and maintainable Next.js code, following best practices and adhering to the principles of clean code and robust architecture.

+now let's work on ### 5 test-plan.md.

+use context7 and exa to validate syntax and best practices. stay within shadcn/ui components and design and infrastructure as much as possible, don't use other things when you can use shadcn/ui or do it "the shadcn/ui way" rely heavily on the already working tests @e2e for structure, syntax, debugging, connection to the codebase.

+your current task:

+write the test in ### 5

+- Verify that socket connections are established properly after login

+do not implement yet, just write the proposal for the code.

+Steps:

+1. write proposed code.
+2. after writing proposal, check with context7 and exa to validate the code and implement best practices
+3. then check syntax against functioning syntax in files in @e2e , and correct if needed to known functioning syntax.
+4. run the test
+5. debug until it passes.
+6. commit and push